Day 1 : London – Windsor – Bath – Cardiff (1 Night)

 Begin and end your journey back in time on the busy streets of London.
 The British capital won’t keep you from your exploration of the island’s colourful history.
 This morning you’ll travel west for a memorable encounter with royalty and the Roman Empire.
 Start with a visit to Windsor, home to the oldest and largest inhabited castle in the world, then continue to UNESCO-listed Bath.
-You’ll want to sink your toes into the milky warm waters of its Roman Baths, as you imagine a time, centuries ago, when this ancient bath complex stood at the centre of the city’s social life.
-Its steaming spring water once brought wellness and relaxation to well-heeled patrons.
-View the city’s beautiful Georgian façades before continuing to Cheltenham for your overnight stay.
+View the city’s beautiful Georgian façades before continuing to Cardiff for your overnight stay.

-Day 2 : Cheltenham – Chester – Liverpool (1 Night)
+Day 2 : Cardiff – Chester – Liverpool (1 Night)

 The Romans left their magic touch on the pretty town of Chester.
 You’ll view the city walls that they built in the first century to defend their fortress and the black and white half-timbered buildings, famously known as 'The Rows'.
 Take some time to explore Chester your way or join an Optional Experience to Llangollen in North Wales.
 Home of the International Eisteddfod, Llangollen has a tiny population but punches well above its weight when it comes to serene scenery and an array of cafés, bars and restaurants.
 Our home for the night is the haunt of the 'Fab Four', with an evening at leisure to explore Liverpool’s legendary nightlife.